Nazulka/WD-Buzzwords/TESTING.md

 Performance testing was carried out using Lighthouse in Chrome Developer Tools.
 The tests had shown an excellent performance and accessibility results for desktop devices.
 Steps taken to improve performance for the mobile devices following the initial tests:
 * Added ```aria-label="search"``` attribute to a search button.
-* Used darker background-color for the navbar to improve legibility and increase contrast with the text.
+* Used darker background-color for the navbar to improve legibility and increase contrast with the foreground **text.

 ### Browser Compatibility Testing